-Second, Macan desired to use Hermetic Science as a forum for exploring the possibilities of mallet percussion instruments such as the vibraphone and marimba in a progressive music format.
-Between the early 1980s and early 1990s, Macan developed a distinctive approach to playing these instruments involving a denser, more contrapuntal approach than that used by any previous popular music vibist or marimbist.
-Due to his unique approach, Macan felt the presence of a second lead instrument was unnecessary, and the debut Hermetic Science album became the first vibes-bass-drums (occasionally marimba-bass-drums) power trio in popular music history.
-Although in subsequent Hermetic Science albums Macan's keyboard skills would be highlighted more prominently, with vibes and marimba increasingly sharing the limelight with piano, Hammond organ, and various analog and digital keyboards, the band continued to serve as a showcase for extraordinarily innovative and virtuosic mallet percussion work throughout its existence.
+Second, he desired to use Hermetic Science as a forum for exploring the possibilities of mallet percussion instruments such as the vibraphone and marimba in a progressive music format.
+Between the early 1980s and early 1990s, Macan developed a more contrapuntal approach to playing these instruments than was used by previous popular music vibists or marimbists; due to his unique approach, Macan felt the presence of a second lead instrument was unnecessary, and the debut Hermetic Science album became the first vibes-bass-drums (occasionally marimba-bass-drums) power trio in popular music history.
+Although subsequent Hermetic Science albums increasingly highlighted Macan's keyboard work, with vibes and marimba coming to play a textural role, the band has continued to serve as a showcase for innovative mallet percussion work throughout its existence.

-Finally, Macan endeavored to create a forum for truly progressive music—in the sense of music that stretches out, takes chances, and explores new stylistic avenues—rather than music that is “progressive” merely in the sense of copying the sound of one of the classic progressive bands of the 1970s.
-To be sure, a long-time prog fan will recognize the influence of seventies prog (especially multi-keyboard trios like ELP, U.K., Refugee, and Egg), and important parallels with the “chamber rock” style of bands such as Univers Zero.
-However, in Hermetic Science these influences are combined with elements drawn from outside rock music—ECM-tinged spatial jazz, early modernism, minimalism, Middle Eastern and North Indian music, essences of Renaissance liturgical music.
-The result is a sound that is distinctive, fresh, and immediately recognizable—the Hermetic Science sound.
+Finally, Macan endeavored to create a forum for truly progressive music—in the sense of music that stretches out, takes chances, explores new stylistic avenues, and speaks to the historical moment—rather than music that is “progressive” merely in the sense of copying the sound of one of the classic progressive bands of the 1970s.
+To be sure, a long-time prog fan will recognize the foundational importance of seventies prog (especially multi-keyboard trios like ELP, U.K., Refugee, and Egg) to the Hermetic Science sound.
+However, from the beginning, Hermetic Science has drawn both on elements from outside rock music—ECM-tinged spatial jazz, early modernism, minimalism, Middle Eastern and North Indian music, essences of Renaissance liturgical music—and post-70s popular music influences.
+The result of this eclecticism is a sound at once distinctive, fresh, and immediately recognizable.

-The third Hermetic Science album, En Route, released in November 2001 (again under the auspices of the Magnetic Oblivion label), opened a new chapter in the band's development.
-To be sure, it featured everything the first two Hermetic Science albums were admired for—expertly structured, richly-detailed compositions, intricately interlocking textures, biting harmonies and curious polyrhythms, a skillful use of dynamics.
-But it broke new ground, too.
-The music became heavier, absolutely massive at times; darker, harder-rocking, more richly orchestrated, and more electronic, with a breathtaking range of dynamics.
-On En Route, Macan turned in a bravura multi-instrumental performances, augmenting his mallet percussion and acoustic piano work with multi-layered performances on Hammond organ, ARP string ensemble, Micromoog, Fender Rhodes electric piano, digital pipe organ, and electronic harpsichord—not to mention the “oddball” instruments (recorders, 10-string lyre) that are a mandatory part of any Hermetic Science album.
-The final three tracks of the album, in particular, hold their own against the very best progressive of the 1996-2001 period.
+The resulting album, En Route, released in November 2001 (again under the auspices of the Magnetic Oblivion label), opened a new chapter in the band's development.
+The music was harder-rocking, more richly orchestrated, and more electronic than before, with a breathtaking range of dynamics.
+Macan turned in a bravura multi-instrumental performances, augmenting his mallet percussion and acoustic piano work with multi-layered performances on Hammond organ, ARP string ensemble, Micromoog, Fender Rhodes electric piano, digital pipe organ, and electronic harpsichord—not to mention the “oddball” instruments (recorders, 10-string lyre) that are a mandatory part of any Hermetic Science album.
+The final three tracks of the album, in particular, hold their own against the very best progressive rock of the 1996-2001 period.

 The subsequent years were not, however, without activity.
-In spring 2002, Macan began an ambitious project of remixing and remastering the entire Hermetic Science back catalog from the original tapes for eventual re-release: Hermetic Science was remixed and remastered in 2002, En Route during 2003, and Prophesies in 2004.
-The balance between bass and drums and between rhythm section and lead instruments was improved; lead parts were made more or less vivid, as necessary; and a discrete selection of newly-recorded parts were added to surprise and delight.
-The changes are especially apparent on the last three tracks of the Prophesies suite and the first five tracks of En Route, but sonic improvement is notable throughout.
-Macan initially considered re-releasing each album separately, but finally decided to present the results of his four year remix/ remaster project as a single two CD set.
+In spring 2002, Macan began an ambitious project of remixing and remastering the entire Hermetic Science back catalog from the original tapes for eventual re-release: Ed Macan's Hermetic Science was remixed and remastered in 2002, En Route during 2003, and Prophesies (which, in Macan's view, benefitted the most) in 2004.
+The balance between bass and drums and between rhythm section and lead instruments was improved; lead parts were made more or less vivid, as necessary; and a discrete selection of newly-recorded parts were added.
+Macan initially considered re-releasing each album separately, but finally decided to present the results of the four year remix/ remaster project as a single two CD set.
 Crash Course: A Hermetic Science Primer, containing 135 minutes of music, including all nineteen original tracks from the band's three albums and the ferocious cover of “Mars” from En Route, was released in May 2006 on Macan's new Hermeticum Records label.
-Macan long had argued that the band's output is among the most important progressive music circa 1996-2001; Crash Course presented the evidence for this argument in a single unified presentation.

-During the next six months Macan painstakingly worked through the material in its production and post-production stages, resulting in the finest production values of any Hermetic Science album, and in late 2007 he reached agreement with Musea Records' Bernard Gueffier for the album's release under the title These Fragments I Have Shored Against My Ruins, the (almost) closing line of T. S. Eliot's epic poem The Waste Land.
-Paul Whitehead, the surrealist artist best known for his covers for early Genesis and Van der Graaf Generator, contributed a magnificent album cover that beautifully captures the album's solar/lunar dichotomy and its main psychological theme, the struggle for wholeness against the constant tendency towards fragmentation.
-Musea released the album on June 9, 2008.
+During the next six months Macan painstakingly worked through the material in its production and post-production stages, resulting in the finest production values of any Hermetic Science album up to that time, and in late 2007 reached agreement with Musea Records' Bernard Gueffier for the album's release under the title These Fragments I Have Shored Against My Ruins.
+Surrealist artist Paul Whitehead, former Charisma Records house artist best known for his covers for early Genesis and Van der Graaf Generator, contributed a magnificent album cover that beautifully captures the album's solar/lunar dichotomy and its main psychological theme, the struggle for wholeness against the tendency towards fragmentation.
+Musea released the album June 9, 2008.

-While the album received some positive critical attention, Macan, who remains convinced it represents the band's finest achievement, was disappointed it did not generate more interest.
+While the album received some positive critical attention, Macan, who believed it represented the band's finest achievement so far, was disappointed it did not generate more interest.
 Indeed, it seemed to him the audience that had sustained the nineties prog revival had largely dissolved, a process amplified by the collapse of CD sales, first due to downloads in the early 2000s, then, increasingly after 2011-12, to streaming.
-Macan tried to organize a small-scale tour of northern California in 2007-08, hoping both to kindle interest in the new music, and to rekindle interest in the band as a live act, but one of the members declined to participate, and the These Fragments lineup broke up.
-There was talk of recruiting a replacement, but nothing became of it, and the band ultimately dissolved.
+Macan tried to organize a small-scale tour of northern California in 2007-08, hoping to rekindle interest in the band as a live act, but one of the members declined to participate, the These Fragments lineup subsequently dissolved, and Macan turned to other projects.

-For years, Macan worked on other projects, and gave little thought to Hermetic Science.
-However, in the mid-2010s his thoughts returned to the band, which he continued to believe had created a significant and unique recorded legacy.
-A fan contacted him and suggested he create a site for Hermetic Science on numberonemusic.com; he did so, and came to the realization that the listeners who were now discovering the band's music for the first time—many of them young enough to be children of the band's nineties audiences—were more willing to accept the music on its own terms, and were not put off by the band's refusal to slavishly duplicate the most obvious gestures of seventies prog.
+In the mid-2010s Macan's thoughts returned to the band, which he continued to believe had created a significant and unique output.
+A fan contacted him and suggested he create a site for Hermetic Science on numberonemusic.com; he did so, and came to the realization that the listeners who were now discovering the band's music for the first time—many of them young enough to be children of the band's nineties audiences—were more willing to accept the music on its own terms, and were no longer put off by the band's refusal to slavishly duplicate the most obvious gestures of seventies prog.
 During 2017 he began to comb through his extensive library of bootleg Hermetic Science recordings, and in 2018 he began editing and mastering a representative cross-section of these performances into a two-CD set.
 The resulting album, Out There: Hermetic Science Live 1996-2006, was released July 1, 2019 on the Hermeticum Records label.
-Macan believes the album reveals an entirely new facet of the band, demonstrating the degree to which its repertoire only fully came alive onstage.
-He is also cautiously hopeful it may open up the possibility for new music in the future.
+Macan believes the album reveals a new facet of the band, demonstrating the degree to which its repertoire only fully came alive onstage.